-A February 2012 update (PDF) from the NIH states "No harm to publishers is evident" after 4 years of the Public Access Policy.
+February 2012: A report from the NIH states "no harm to publishers is evident" after 4 years of the Public Access Policy (PDF).

 The Policy in a Nutshell